 Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization

-In this work, we design primal and dual bounding methods for multistage adaptive robust optimization (MSARO) problems by adapting two decision rules rooted in the stochastic programming literature.
+In this work, we design primal and dual bounding methods for multistage adjustable robust optimization (MSARO) problems by adapting two decision rules rooted in the stochastic programming literature.
 This approach approximates the primal and dual formulations of an MSARO problem with two-stage models.
 From the primal perspective, this is achieved by applying two-stage decision rules … Read more

 A Brief Introduction to Robust Bilevel Optimization